 Over the years, I have had many patients come into the pharmacy requesting a replacement bottle of insulin because they’ve accidentally dropped a bottle.
 Recently, a patient shared this experience:

 “My vial of Regular insulin dropped to the floor and shattered.
-I was trying to draw up my pre-meal dose in the ladies room of an upscale restaurant.
-My husband Herb was waiting patiently at our table as our Cajun catfish Courtbouillon and shrimp creole were heating up.
-I could almost smell the thick, rich, fish stew brimming with flavor.
-But I needed my pre-meal insulin dose.”…
+I was trying to draw up my pre-meal dose in the ladies‘ room of an upscale restaurant.
+My husband Herb waited patiently at our table as our Cajun catfish Courtbouillon and shrimp creole were heating up.
+I could almost smell the thick, rich fish stew brimming with flavor.
+But I needed my pre-meal insulin dose.”

 Returning home, I vowed I’d not let this happen again.
-Now, for each new vial of insulin I am about to open I wrap it completely with clear scotch tape.”
+Now, for each new vial of insulin I am about to open, I wrap it entirely with transparent scotch tape.”

-Between the hassle getting of an insurance company to pay for an extra vial of insulin and finding a way to get an analog insulin when they are out of town it makes sense to encourage your patients to protect their insulin vial from breakage.
-The patient above had one solution (and if you know your patients are using this particular solution, be sure to emphasize that they not obscure the bottle label!) but there are also other solutions available such as Vial Protection by Securitee Blanket.
-Give your patients a written prescription for analog insulins or if possible change the patient to an insulin pen.
+Between the hassle of getting an insurance company to pay for an extra vial of insulin and finding a way to get analog insulin when they are out of town, it makes sense to encourage your patients to protect their insulin vial from breakage.
+The patient above had one solution (and if you know your patients are using this particular solution, be sure to emphasize that they do not obscure the bottle label!).
+Still, there are also other solutions available such as Vial Protection by Security Blanket.
+Give your patients a written prescription for analog insulins or, if possible, change the patient to an insulin pen.